rspeer/scholar.hasfailed.us/index.md

 [thanksgiving-five]: https://www.washingtonpost.com/technology/2019/12/17/google-fires-fifth-engineer-who-alleges-retaliation-union-activity/
 [timnit-statement]: https://twitter.com/timnitGebru/status/1362579188549640195

+## Google Scholar is not accurate anyway

+A few folks in Queer in AI have found that many incorrect citations in machine learning and NLP publications arise due to the use of Google Scholar.
+Those problems include deadnaming, dropping many authors from the author list, incorrect last names, outdated author placements and so on.
+Queer in AI will be publishing a report about this soon.

+Editors should demand more responsible citation practices than simply Googling and pasting in the first thing you get.

 ## Our demands

 We demand that Google fully support the ability for trans authors to change their names, in accordance with the Committee on Publication Ethics' [principles on name changes][cope-principles].